iShares Russell 1000 ETF

 IWB

-IWB is an exchange-traded fund that tracks the Russell 1000 Index, investing across the entire large-cap U.
+IWB is an exchange-traded fund that tracks the performance of the Russell 1000 Index of large- and mid-cap U.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily